eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/getting-familiar.md

 iofogctl get all
 ```

-To get more detailed information, we can use the describe command:
+To get more detailed information, you can use the describe command:

 ```bash
 iofogctl describe controlplane